njaltran/health-insurance-data-warehouse/README.md

 ## 🎯 Overview

-This project delivers a **production-ready data warehouse** for health and insurance analytics, implementing modern Data Engineering best practices from HWR Berlin's Data Warehouse course.
+This project delivers a **complete enterprise data warehouse** for health and insurance analytics with 5 architectural layers: staging, cleaned, attribution, dimensional (star schema), and analytics (data marts).

 ### ✨ Highlights